Japanese MP makes waves by linking same-sex marriage to revising constitution

-Japan has no anti-LGBT laws although many LGBT people still conceal their sexuality.
+Japan’s laws on LGBT rights are relatively liberal compared with those in many Asian countries, although many LGBT people still conceal their sexuality.

 But couples seeking to register same-sex marriages have been rejected by local authorities because there is no law specifically recognising it.